 Family Welfare Assistants: They promote holistic well beingfor every family, so they will be able to address general family concerns and refer you to experts.

-Accounting Counselors: Experts in financial matters, an accountant will be able to work on your debts and loan status.
+Accounting Counselors: Experts in financial matters, an accountant or a financial advisor will be able to work on your debts and loan status.

 A financial crisis may seem like too heavy a load, but there are always options for you to alleviate this burden.
 As long as you apply whatever you learn from the experience, everything will turn out right in the future.
 The best thing you want to happen is to get out of the crisis alive, and to avoid experiencing it again.